 Understand response codes

-Also, a merchant could build automation to trigger certain activities off of certain decline codes.
-These could be if:
+You could build an automation flow to trigger activities off the back of certain decline codes.
+These could be:

-1. A payment for a high-value item is declined due to unavailable funds, trigger an email to the customer with a Buy Now Pay Later payment link.
+1. If a payment for a high-value item is declined due to unavailable funds, it could trigger an email to be sent to the customer with a Buy Now Pay Later payment link

-2. A 3D Secure request times out, and trigger an email to the customer with information about how to authenticate a payment through their banking app.
+2. If a 3D Secure request times out, it could trigger an email to be sent to the customer with information about how to authenticate a payment through their banking app

 Download our guide on optimizing your authorization rates to learn how to diagnose declines and how to utilize key data to drive performance, as well as the value of choosing the right payment partner.